bigtangle/bigtangle/howtoserver.md

 use bin\bigtangle-server.bat to start the server application.

-The you can check the log  file.
+Then you can check the log file.